Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 - Walking is doable in the cooler parts of the day

-Do you need a license to rent a scooter?
+?
+Do you need an international license to rent a scooter?

 Safety & Practical Tips